bravolabs/bravo-fe/README.md

 [Product Canvas](https://www.notion.so/Acknowledge-Coworkers-in-Slack-96c60f39816b477d9b81fe5d97a992ee) <br>
 [UX Design files](https://www.figma.com/file/SbSjn8oAUtdWY1slSJeP9u/Bravo) <br>

 Healthy office cultures often acknowledge good work from their coworkers and peers.
-Award your peers with acknowledgements that act like coins/points in Slack when they do awesome things - and never let the acknowledgement of their good work get lost in the shuffle again.
+Award your peers with acknowledgments that act like coins/points in Slack when they do awesome things - and never let the acknowledgment of their good work get lost in the shuffle again.
 ### Key Features
--    users can see their and their teammates' profiles in the webapp
+-    users can see their and their teammates' profiles in the web app
--    users can view single shoutout with comments and reactions in the webapp
+-    users can view single shoutout with comments and reactions in the web app
--    users can see feed of all shoutouts in the webapp
+-    users can see feed of all shoutouts in the web app
--    users can see who is in their team (Slack workspace) in the webapp
+-    users can see who is in their team (Slack workspace) in the web app
--    users can see their Slack workspace leaderboard in the webapp
+-    users can see their Slack workspace leaderboard in the web app
 ## Tech Stack
 #### Front end built using:
 -    _React_